 African American Academy

-The African-centered curriculum recognizes that humanity started in Africa and emphasizes the history, culture and heritage of Africans and African Americans through an interdisciplinary approach.
-The focus of the academy is to develop in each student a strong sense of self and a strong sense of heritage.
-Of the students, 91 percent are African American.
-Classes mix students of different grade levels, and middle school students serve as mentors.
-All students wear uniforms.
-Activities at the academy begin in August with a family potluck orientation.
+The African-centered curriculum recognized that humanity started in Africa and emphasized the history, culture, and heritage of Africans and African Americans through an interdisciplinary approach.
+The focus of the academy was to develop in each student a strong sense of self and a strong sense of heritage.
+Of the students, 91 percent were African American.
+Classes mixed students of differ- ent grade levels, and middle school students served as mentors.
+All students wore uniforms.
+Activities at the academy began with a family potluck orientation.

 Location: 8311 Beacon Avenue